strongloop/strong-task-emitter/README.md

-# task-emitter
+# sl-task-emitter
 v0.0.1

 ## Install

-    slnode install task-emitter
+    slnode install sl-task-emitter

 ## Purpose

-Perform complex parallel operations recursively (such as walking a directory tree or making recursive http requests).
-Supports inheritence similarly to `EventEmitter` to allow classes to encapsulate recursive behavior while maintaining extensibility.
+Perform an unkown number of tasks recursively and in parallel.
+For example, reading all the files in a nested set of directories.
+Built in support for [domains](http://nodejs.org/api/domain.html) by inheriting directly from `EventEmitter`.

 ## Example